jaydeep-shelake/Cart.js/README.md

 </div>
 <br>

-> This web apllication is made for practice porpose ,the UI is made of cake shop and coustomer can add products to cart
+> This web application is made for practice porpose ,the UI is made of cake shop and coustomer can add any products to cart

 ## ⚙️ Detailed Functionality
 * From this web application any one can add any procduct to cart
-* Users can get the information like numbers of products in cart
+* Users can get the information like numbers of products in cart and which products are added to cart
 * Users can get  total amount of price of items present in the cart

 ## 🚀 Tech and Tools Used